-The Chimenea / Fire Pit should be cured before use to help prevent cracking, please see instructions below:
+The Chiminea / Fire Pit should be cured before use to help prevent cracking, please see instructions below:

-Repeat this procedure at least two more times in order to seal any pores with soot and cure the Chimenea / Fire Pit.
+Repeat this procedure at least two more times in order to seal any pores with soot and cure the Chiminea / Fire Pit.

 - Change the stones or sand in the bottom of the heater after every third use.

 Make sure that rain does not collect in the bottom of the heater.